beancount/docs/docs/12_exporting_your_portfolio.md

       ...
       export: "TSE:XIN"

-### The “export” field is used to map your commodity name to the corresponding instrument in the Google Finance system.
-If a holding in that commodity needs to be exported, this code is used instead of the Beancount currency name.<a id="the-export-field-is-used-to-map-your-commodity-name-to-the-corresponding-instrument-in-the-google-finance-system.-if-a-holding-in-that-commodity-needs-to-be-exported-this-code-is-used-instead-of-the-beancount-currency-name."></a>
+The “export” field is used to map your commodity name to the corresponding instrument in the Google Finance system.
+If a holding in that commodity needs to be exported, this code is used instead of the Beancount currency name.

-### The symbology used by Google Finance appears to follow the following syntax:<a id="the-symbology-used-by-google-finance-appears-to-follow-the-following-syntax"></a>
+The symbology used by Google Finance appears to follow the following syntax:

 ### *Exchange:Symbol*<a id="exchangesymbol"></a>